Software programs for CNC machining can be a costly affair.

 If you need a GRBL for 32-bit boards, you can choose GRBL_HAL or GRBL_Esp32 versions of GRBL, which have been developed for 32-bit boards.

-It is the most popular software for budget CNC machines and are used by most hobbyists and DIY enthusiasts.
+It is the most popular software for budget CNC machines and is used by most hobbyists and DIY enthusiasts.

 Some well-known CNC brands like Carbide 3D, BobsCNC, OpenBuilds, and Spark Concepts use GRBL as the firmware for their CNC controller boards.